elgizabbasov/kicksale/README.md

 # Heroku

+# Amazon S3
+Using Amazon S3 buckets to store static and media files.

 # Payment
 All the payments are done through Stripe Elements; KickSale does not collect any card information from users.